-Screen design and navigation is completed on the react team.
+Screen design and navigation is completed on both the android and iOS teams.
 Security options have been researched and are ready for client confirmation.
-The app is currently being developed to connect with the rack.
+The iOS app is able to connect with the rack.
 Next steps include integrating live data from the rack to the device, adding higher level functionality to the app, and incorporating security features.